 Joe Girard was the most successful car salesperson to ever walk the earth.
 Joe sold 1,425 units in the best year of his career, all at retail price.
-He is remembered by the Guinness Book of World Records as the most prolific automobile salesperson to ever work the job.
-Although his job is different from that of a financial advisor, one necessary skill is consistent between the two trades: connecting with the customer.
+He is remembered by the Guinness Book of World Records as the most prolific automobile salesperson in the industry.
+Although his job is different from that of a financial advisor, one necessary skill is consistent between the two trades: building client relationships.

 Joe Girard was a master of making people feel welcome, comfortable, and appreciated.
 However, it was his method of doing so that separated him from everyone else.
 He would send his customers cards on their anniversaries, gifts to wish them happy birthday, or go out of his way to call them on days that were special to them.

 In addition, Girard would send cards to his customers celebrating holidays that most people would not even think to get a card for, such as St. Patrick’s Day and the 4th of July.
 This was just one strategy that Joe Girard used to be a great salesperson, and it no doubt had a significant impact on the number of cars he was able to sell.
 He put the customer first, and therefore became a consummate master of the art of selling.
 As a financial advisor, it may help to think about ways that you can build relationships with your clients while also differentiating yourself from everyone else.

 It does not matter what the emphasis of your practice is, relationship building has always aided strong revenue, and in order to start a relationship, you have to stand out.
 Joe Girard was so successful because he managed to do both in one fell swoop; he built relationships in a way that stood out.

 Sending out cards or going out of your way to let a client know that they are appreciated is an excellent way to help build a relationship.

 Earn Client Loyalty Using Dunham's Discussion Deck